eissamonet/NoteTaker/README.md

 ## Description
-An application called Note Taker is created for users to write adn save notes.
+An application called Note Taker is created for users to write and save notes.

 ## User Story